Statuses in Latin with translation. Quotes in Latin with translation

 [Nomen est omen].

-“The name is a sign, the name portends something,” that is, the name speaks of its bearer, characterizes him.
+“A name is a sign, a name foreshadows something,” that is, a name speaks about its bearer, characterizes him.

 93. Nomĭna sunt odiōsa.

-Names are hateful, that is, it is undesirable to name names.
+Names are hateful, that is, naming names is undesirable.

 [Non progradi est regradi].